 If a college sparks your interest, schedule an official campus visit.
 Request to meet with transfer admission and financial aid counselors, schedule a campus tour, attend a class if you can, and talk with an academic advisor and faculty within your intended academic program.
 Do your research and compile a list of questions in preparation for your visit.
 If you’re planning to live on campus, request a tour of the dorms and eat in the dining hall.
 Explore the neighborhood surrounding the campus to gain a sense of the community and off-campus opportunities.
 If you reside in the area, check the campus calendar for upcoming events.
 Find opportunities to connect with current transfer students on campus.
 If you are unable to visit a college, connect with admission, financial aid, and academic advisors, as well as current transfer students, via phone, email, and social media.

 Apply with care

 Now that you’ve visited college campuses and identified your top schools, it is time to apply!
 Most colleges offer priority and regular application deadlines.
 If you are in the process of completing courses required to apply to an academic program, fill out your application but wait until your grades are posted before submitting your transcript.
-Just keep in mind, more competitive programs like nursing or engineering may have more concrete deadlines than general transfer applications; therefore, it is critical that you know your deadlines and submit materials on time.
+Just keep in mind, more competitive programs like Nursing or Engineering may have more concrete deadlines than general transfer applications; therefore, you must know your deadlines and submit materials on time.
 When in doubt, direct your questions to the admission office.
 Finally, if paying the application fee creates a financial hardship, contact the admission office to request a fee waiver.

 Make the decision